-A very smartly dressed Asian couple.
-He in a shiny suit with a hankie poking out of his top pocket.
-Her in a white sari and glasses that would have suited Gina Lollobridgida.
-Take in the scenes on the tube as if observing peasants during the Raj.
+A very smartly dressed, middle-aged Indian couple.
+He, in a shiny suit with a hankie poking out of his top pocket.
+Her, in a white sari and glasses that would have suited Gina Lollobrigida.
+Take in the scenes on the tube as if observing Dalits during the Raj.

-A Canadian sounding young lesbian couple pretend badly that they are just friends.
+A Canadian sounding young same-sex couple poorly pretends to be just friends.
 Holding hands, whispering and furtively looking around to gauge the reactions of the rest of the carriage.